metemorris/DoorDecsGenerator/README.md

 # DoorDecsGenerator

-  This is a beta, only works with a fixed image size.
+  This is a beta, only works with a fixed image sizes